We made excellent progress in the last two years, reducing carbon per £million of revenue by 14.9%, far exceeding our two-year target of 5%.

-Emissions have been reported in accordance with the GreenhouseGas Protocol (“GHG Protocol”).
-Wolseley reports on its Scope 1, Scope 2 and selected Scope 3 emissions.
-Reported Scope 1 emissions include vehicle fuel emissions (from owned or leasedvehicles) and fuels used for operation including natural gas, LPG, diesel, petrol and oil.
+All Scope 1 and 2 emissions and selected Scope 3 emissions are reported.
+Scope 1 emissions include vehicle fuel emissions (from owned or leased vehicles) and fuels used for operation including natural gas, LPG, diesel, petrol, oil and refrigerants.
 Scope 2 emissions include purchased electricity and heat (i.e. district heating).
-Scope 3 emissions include the road-based transportation of goods by outsourced transport providers, road-based business travel in private vehicles and air and rail-based business travel.
+Scope 3 emissions include the road or rail-based transportation of goods by outsourced transport providers, road-based business travel in private vehicles and air and rail-based business travel.

 |Carbon emissions||2013/14||2014/15||2015/16||Two-year Variance|